 Larry has headlined festivals such as Apollo Bay Music Festival, Bellingen Global Carnival and the Globe to Globe World Music Festival 2001 as well as being special guest for Jimmy Cliff, Wailers and Angelique Kidjo to mention a few.

 At the beginning of 2004 Larry was asked by two members of MMM International to assist with the Zambian project : “The African Dream”.
 A project which assists underprivileged children in Zambia.
 Larry graciously donated his songs which were compiled on the compilation “Larry Maluma -a good cause”.
 It contains a mixture of songs sung in 2 of Zambia’s 72 languages, Bemba & Nyanja.
 The songs chosen are from 5 of Larry’s album releases.
 Half the proceeds from the sale of this cd go to the “African Dream” project.
-Another song, Punzisani Aana (Teach the Children) from the 1993 album ‘Man & Woman’ is being used in a documentary on children’s blindness.
+Another song, Punzisani Aana (Teach the Children) from the 1993 album ‘Man & Woman’ is used in two documentaries on children’s blindness called ‘Amakumbi Yabuta (The clouds have cleared)’ and adult’s blindness titled ‘Mbunjo Mumeso (Clouds in my eyes).

 Larry Maluma’s 12th album, Ulemu (Respect) recorded over thirty years ago in Zambia is out now through Safari Music.